aixed/WeChat-Hook/README.md

 19.Agree New Friend Request

-20.Net Get Info By Tel or QQ or Wx Number
+20.Get Infomation from network by Tel or QQ or Wx Number

-21.Anit Message Recall
+21.undo Message Recall

 22.Invite ChatRoom Member

-23.Send ChatRoom Message of at type
+23.Send Chat Room Message of at type